 There are two main ways that digital marketers and salespeople usually send emails with images out to their email lists:

-• Attachments.
-An image is attached as a separate file from the email’s HTML code.
+Attachments.
+If you’re wondering how to attach a photo to an email, this method involves including the image as a separate file from the email’s HTML code.
 Your prospect receives the image as an attachment with its original size and shape.
 This method is ideal when the file needs to be preserved.

 Unless your recipient needs to easily save the image to their device or open and enlarge it, it’s often more convenient to embed images.
 Embedding images saves prospects from downloading the image separately.